JustAnotherModder/JAM_Drugs/README.md

 ![alttext](https://i.imgur.com/jQORGS8.jpg)
 </details>

-# DISCLAIMER
+# NOTES
-- Any and all improvements must be sent back to the author (me).
+- Any and all improvements must be sent back to the author (me), here on github.
 - No support.
 Don't post an issue.